jFarrow02/devops-bootcamp/ch10-kubernetes/06-yaml-config-file.md

 `spec.template` has its own `metadata` and `spec` sections that are the **templates** for the **pods** created by this deployment.

 ## Connecting Components: Labels, Selectors, & Ports
-`label` metadata key-value pair is assigned in deployment's `metadata`.
-The label is matched in pods that need to be connected by the deployment in the `selector.matchLabels.app` metadata. **This is how the pods connect to the deployment.**
+`label` metadata key-value pair is assigned in component's `metadata`.
+Pods get the **same label(s)** in the `template.metadata.labels` attribute.
+The label is matched in pods that need to be connected by the component in the `selector.matchLabels.app` metadata. **This is how the pods connect to the component.**

 In a **service**, we have the `spec.selector` attribute. **To connect a service to a deployment, this attribute shoulld match the `labels` attribute in the deployment.**